-The residential status under Income Tax plays a vital role for considering taxation of certain incomes.
-It has no nexus with citizenship of India.
+The residential status under Income-tax plays a vital role in considering the taxation of certain incomes.
+It has no nexus with the citizenship of India.

-A] Resident:- Person shall be treated as ‘Resident’, if he satisfies any of the following basic conditions:-
+1] Resident:- Person shall be treated as ‘Resident’ if he satisfies any of the following basic conditions:-

 - If a person is in India for at least 182 days during the Financial Year OR